-- 5.7 The McCloud remedy is ongoing regarding the transition arrangements in the 2015 firefighter's pension scheme which were found to be discriminatory on the grounds of age in December 2018.
+- The McCloud remedy is ongoing regarding the transition arrangements in the 2015 firefighter's pension scheme which were found to be discriminatory on the grounds of age in December 2018.
 All members have now been moved to the 2015 pension scheme as from 1 April 22.
-The transition arrangements effective between 1 April 2015 and 31 March 22 need to be removed and members given the choice between their legacy scheme and the 2015 scheme between this period. - Following the ruling and lack of progress, the Fire Brigades Union (FBU) commenced legal proceedings in the High Court for three test cases against Fire and Rescue Authorities.
+The transition arrangements effective between 1 April 2015 and 31 March 22 need to be removed and members given the choice between their legacy scheme and the 2015 scheme between this period. - 5.10 Following the ruling and lack of progress, the Fire Brigades Union (FBU) commenced legal proceedings in the High Court for three test cases against Fire and Rescue Authorities.
 Two of these cases were against this Authority as they related to former Nottinghamshire Fire and Rescue Service (NFRS) employees.
-A settlement agreement on these cases was reached on 8 October 2021. - In the interim, the Home Office issued some guidance to assist implementation of the remedy and a Memorandum of Understanding was agreed between the Local Government Association and the Fire Brigades Union in October 21.
-However, in November 21 the Home Office withdrew its guidance stating that there could be significant financial risk if Authority's decided to proceed implementing Memorandum of Understanding. - 5.10 With the ongoing threat of legal action, Policy and Strategy Committee approved the continuation of implementing the Memorandum of Understanding on 1 April 22, acknowledging the financial risks that it may face.
-An earmarked reserve of £200k has been set aside to cover any additional costs. - 5.11 New pension legislation is expected to be passed in October 23 which will provide more certainty about how the remedy is to be applied.
-The Service will then have a further 18 months to ensure that it is properly implemented.
+A settlement agreement on these cases was reached on 8 October 2021. - 5.11 In the interim, the Home Office issued some guidance to assist implementation of the remedy and a Memorandum of Understanding was agreed between the Local Government Association and the Fire Brigades Union in October 21.
+However, in November 21 the Home Office withdrew its guidance stating that there could be significant financial risk if Authority's decided to proceed implementing Memorandum of Understanding.

+- 5.12 With the ongoing threat of legal action, Policy and Strategy Committee approved the continuation of implementing the Memorandum of Understanding on 1 April 22, acknowledging the financial risks that it may face. - 5.13 New pension legislation was passed in October 23 which provides more certainty about how the remedy is to be applied.
+The service have a further 18 months to ensure that it is properly implemented.
+There remains unresolved complications and uncertainties around interest and tax implications.